Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

-Fig.~\ref{fig:InitialStateSpectralFunctions} shows spectral functions of $f$-fermion and $\phi$-boson with different temperatures.
-As a sanity check, the sum rules in Sec.~\ref{sec:SumRules} are checked.
+We discuss the spectral functions of $f$-fermion and $\phi$-boson with different temperatures as shown in Fig.~\ref{fig:InitialStateSpectralFunctions}.
 Note that the Kondo peak develops around the $\omega=0$ point when the temperature becomes lower than the $T_K$.
-The Kondo transition can be seen more clearly in the self energies as shown in Fig.~\ref{fig:InitialStatesSelfEnergy}.
+The Kondo transition can be seen more clearly in the self energies as shown in Fig.~\ref{fig:InitialStateFermionSelfEnergy} and~\ref{fig:InitialStateBosonSelfEnergy}.